chrisnunes57/nextjs-starter-template-generic/README.md

 - File structure with `/components` and `/utils` folders
 - Dummy navigation/routing set up out of the box
 - built-in `<Head>` component with meta/seo stuffs

+## Deployment checklist

+- Edit the DefaultHead component, and CustomHead if it exists
+- Edit config.json with prod url